Code-Institute-Submissions/MomciloDordevic-MS3/README.md

 ## Features

-- Each page has responsive and fixed-top navigation element, so the user can navigate to a different page at any moment.
+- Each page has a responsive and fixed-top navigation element, so the user can navigate to a different page at any moment.
 - The **Footer** of the site contains social media links and a Newsletter subscription.

 - If the user is logged in to their account, they will have access to: